 Segue from the summer into the new school year by having students consider the summer's news, its impact on their communities, and what kind of impact they'd like to have in their communities.

-In the wake of the El Paso and Dayton shootings, how can we foster a classroom climate where every student feels supported - and where we can talk about these upsetting issues?
+How can we foster a classroom climate where every student feels supported - and where we can talk about the issues that are upsetting us?
 Here are some ideas.

 The first few days of school are the perfect time to begin taking a restorative approach to discipline in your classroom.
 Step 1: Be in community with your students.